sieve-project/sieve/docs/demo.md

 front-runner: kind-control-plane
 ```
 means during testing we want to pause apiserver3 (which runs on `kind-control-plane3`) at *certain timing* to create the stale status.
-And we use apiserver1 (which runs on `kind-control-plane`) as a referrence to restart the controller at *certain timing*.
+And we use apiserver1 (which runs on `kind-control-plane`) as a reference to restart the controller at *certain timing*.
 The difficult part is how to decide the *timing* here.

 Now let's look at